danielpullara/Google-News/README.md

 # CoderSchool FTW - * Name of Your Project Here *

-Created with love by: <Your Name Here>
+Created with love by Danny

 One or two sentence summary of your project.